 Are Coffeeshops in Amsterdam Open?

 Most of them are open back again after the travel ban was lifted in 2021.
-If and when the i-criterium gets enforced, several of them may shut again since they cater to the tourists.
+If and when the i-criterium gets enforced, several of them may shut down again since they cater to tourists.

 Do you need ID for Amsterdam coffee shops?